 For more information on the cookie set by Google analytics, including information on how to opt out please go to www.google.com/intl/en/privacypolicy.html

-The type of cookie used on this Site can each be put into 1 of 4 categories, based on the International Chamber of Commerce guide to cookie categories.
+The type of cookie used on this Site can each be put into 1 of 4 categories, based on the classification presented in The International Chambers of Commerce (ICC) Cookie Guide.

 Strictly Necessary Cookies: These cookies are essential, as they enable you to move around a website and use its features, such as accessing secure areas.
 Without these cookies, services you've asked for (such as access to secure areas) cannot be provided.
 These cookies don't gather information about you that could be used for marketing or remembering where you've been on the internet.
 These cannot be restricted or blocked.